rootware/K2_Fortran_Modules/README.md

 Author: Shah Saad Alam

 During my Masters in Computational Space and Plasma Physics, I was a Graduate Researcher with Prof. Anthony Chan.
-These Fortran modules were written as part of my contribution to the K2 Space Weather Modelling project during my Masters in S.Created this repo recently mostly for personal reference.
+These Fortran modules were written as part of my contribution to the K2 Space Weather Modelling project.
+The K2 codebase focused on adding Radiation Belt simulations within a MHD framework.
+See [paper](https://www.frontiersin.org/articles/10.3389/fspas.2023.1239160/full).
+I created this repo very recently, mostly for personal reference.

 ## Code Notes:
 This code was designed to take in diffusion coefficients data in pitch-angle and momentum $\alpha_0, p$ coordinates, and simulate the kinetics of radiation belt electrons in adiabatic invariant space and convert back.
 Eventual goal for these modules was for integration into other, larger, simulation codebase.